-Lackawanna- 5 councilmen from each ward, 1 elected At-Large

-- § 3.1.
-Composition and power generally. - [Amended at general election 11-8-1994]

-The legislative power of the City shall be exercised by a Council consisting of five Councilmen.
+Lackawanna- 5 councilmen from each ward, 1 elected At-Large • § 3.1.
+Composition and power generally. • [Amended at general election 11-8-1994] • The legislative power of the City shall be exercised by a Council consisting of five Councilmen.
 One Councilman shall be elected from each ward of the City and a Council President shall be elected from the City at large.
-The Council President and the Councilman from the Fourth Ward shall be elected for a term of four years beginning January 1, 1980.
-The Councilmen from the First, Second and Third Wards shall be elected for a term of four years beginning January 1, 1982.
-Thereafter all Councilmen shall be elected for our-year terms.
+The Council President and the Councilman from the Fourth Ward shall be elected for a term of four years beginning January 1, 1982.
+Thereafter all Councilmen shall be elected for four-year terms.
 No Councilman shall serve for more than two consecutive four-year terms.